macrozone/toggle-box-bridge/README.md

 ## Configs

 ### Gitlab-ci
-This configuration is more a example since it will change in different projects.
-For the boilerplate project we defined 3 stages.
+This configuration is more an example since it will change in different projects.
+For the boilerplate project, we defined 3 stages.

 **Test:**
 Uses the test.sh script which simply runs eslint and starts chimp to run the end to end tests.

 **Deploy:**
 Runs catladder to deploy our app to the server.
-If you plan to deploy to a different enviroment you cant use catladder.
+If you plan to deploy to a different environment you can't use catladder.

 **Important:**
-Keys or passwords usw are stored in gitlab as "secrect variables" and can then be used in the config as variables.
+Keys or passwords are stored in gitlab as "secret variables" and can then be used in the config as variables.
 For example **_$SSH_PRIVATE_KEY_** in the .gitlab-ci.
 [secret-variables](https://docs.gitlab.com/ce/ci/variables/#secret-variables)